ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/_review.md

             - A new programming language to program GPUs.
         correct_answer: 1
         explanation: >
             Dawn is an open-source and cross-platform implementation of the WebGPU standard, lead by Google.
-More precisely it implements webgpu.h that is a one-to-one mapping with the WebGPU IDL.
+More precisely, it implements webgpu.h that is a one-to-one mapping with the WebGPU IDL.

     - questions:
         question: >